TubercularOx/darkhaunter/Geekery/tarquin.md

 *With a quick sidestep, you send a charging opponent sprawling.*

 Panels 1 through 3 of [the same strip](https://www.giantitp.com/comics/oots0851.html) follow this sequence closely.
 In Panel 1, Roy charges with clear motion lines behind him.
-In Panel 2, Tarquin steps aside and hooks Roy’s leg with his foot, consistent with using leverage and misdirection.
+He attacks and Tarquin sidesteps the attack.
+In Panel 2, Tarquin hooks Roy’s leg with his foot, consistent with using leverage and misdirection, which is referenced in the description for *Counter Charge*.
 In Panel 3, Roy is redirected and lands sprawling a moderate distance away.
 The visual match aligns well with how *Counter Charge* functions, both thematically and mechanically.

 ### Disrupting Blow